cchitsiang/awesome-stars/topics.md

 - [ariakit/ariakit](https://github.com/ariakit/ariakit) - Toolkit for building accessible web apps with React
 - [stoplightio/prism](https://github.com/stoplightio/prism) - Turn any OpenAPI2/3 and Postman Collection file into an API server with mocking, transformations and validations.
 - [unform/unform](https://github.com/unform/unform) - Performance-focused API for React forms 🚀
+- [mddanishyusuf/json-apis-with-github](https://github.com/mddanishyusuf/json-apis-with-github) - 🔨 Tool to make Simple and Quick JSON APIs with GitHub.
 - [shipshapecode/shepherd](https://github.com/shipshapecode/shepherd) - Guide your users through a tour of your app
 - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.
-- [react-hook-form/react-hook-form](https://github.com/react-hook-form/react-hook-form) - 📋 React Hooks for form state management and validation (Web + React Native)
 - [techgaun/github-dorks](https://github.com/techgaun/github-dorks) - Find leaked secrets via github search
 - [timvisee/ffsend](https://github.com/timvisee/ffsend) - :mailbox_with_mail: Easily and securely share files from the command line.
 A fully featured Firefox Send client.
 - [nodejs/nodejs.dev](https://github.com/nodejs/nodejs.dev) - A redesign of Nodejs.org built using Gatsby.js with React.js, TypeScript, and Remark.
 - [axa-group/nlp.js](https://github.com/axa-group/nlp.js) - An NLP library for building bots, with entity extraction, sentiment analysis, automatic language identify, and so more
-- [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
+- [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [bagisto/bagisto](https://github.com/bagisto/bagisto) - An easy to use, free and open source laravel eCommerce platform to build your online shop in no time.
 - [danielfsousa/express-rest-boilerplate](https://github.com/danielfsousa/express-rest-boilerplate) - ⌛️ Express starter for building RESTful APIs
 - [buttercup/buttercup-mobile](https://github.com/buttercup/buttercup-mobile) - :iphone: React-Native mobile application for Buttercup